No "I" in team: End of an era for Europe's rainmakers?

 "Hannam was the the big banker, but there are enough not quite as big people below him," said one banker familiar with the mining industry, asking not to be named.

-When Simon Dingemans - the man behind Vodafone's (VOD.L) 180-billion-euro acquisition of Mannesmann in 2000 - left for GlaxoSmithKline two years ago, Goldman went on to secure regular business from the mobile phone company.
+When Simon Dingemans - the man behind Vodafone's 180-billion-euro ($234 billion) acquisition of Mannesmann in 2000 - left for GlaxoSmithKline two years ago, Goldman went on to secure regular business from the mobile phone company.

 MARADONA